tsuoanttila/GridExtensionPack/README.md

 ## Building and running demo

-git clone <url of the MyComponent repository>
+git clone <url of the GridExtensionPack repository>
 mvn clean install
-cd demo
+cd GridExtensionPack-demo
 mvn jetty:run

 To see the demo, navigate to http://localhost:8080/